-FDA Warns Some OTC Laxatives May Cause Serious Side Effects after dozens of reports associated with sodium phosphate laxatives where 13 people have died.
+FDA Warns OTC Laxatives May Cause Serious Side Effects After 13 People Die

 The U.S. Food and Drug Administration (FDA) has issued a safety warning for any consumer who uses over-the-counter (OTC) sodium phosphate laxatives to treat constipation.
 These types of laxatives, sold under the brand name Fleet, as well as store brands and generic brands, pose serious dangers to the heart and kidneys, and can even cause death, when taken by individuals with certain health conditions or when the dosage instructions are not followed.
 The FDA has received dozens of serious side effect reports associated with sodium phosphate laxatives, and 13 people have died.

 The FDA said that reports of changes in serum electrolyte levels and severe dehydration can occur when more than the recommended dosage of sodium phosphate laxatives is taken, which can have serious effects on internal organs, including the heart and kidneys, and can result in death in some cases.
 The FDA reports that most of the cases of serious side effects occurred when a consumer either used a larger than recommended single dose, or used more than one dose in a day. (http://www.fda.gov/Drugs/DrugSafety/ucm380757.htm)

 According to the label of sodium phosphate laxatives, the product should be taken once a day as a single dose, and should not be used for more than three days.
 The label also says that consumers should speak to their healthcare professionals before using these laxatives if they, or their children, have heart problems, kidney disease, or dehydration.

 FDA Issues New Laxative Warning

 The agency is now warning adults over the age of 55 and children and adults who –